AmeyNate/React-Learn/README.md

 Fetching and managing external data is crucial in React:
 - Use **fetch** or **axios** to retrieve data from APIs.
 - Manage loading, error, and success states effectively.

 ---

-## Testing

-Testing ensures the reliability of your components:
-- **Jest**: A popular testing framework for unit and integration tests.
-- **React Testing Library**: Write tests for components, focusing on user interactions and the DOM.

----